esarks/SkylerThomas2/03_chapter-02-but-then-i-prayed-secular.md

 That's the conversation that's been waiting.

 ---
+## Practice: Simple Prayer

+Richard Foster calls it "Simple Prayer"—bringing your ordinary concerns to a loving presence without facade, without pretending to be holy, without concealing true feelings.

+Here's how to practice it this week:

+**Daily (5-10 minutes):**

+Each morning or evening, sit in a quiet place.
+No special posture required.
+No religious language necessary.
+Just you and honesty.

+Say out loud (or write down) these three things:

+1. **"This is where I am..."** - Name your actual state.
+Not where you should be.
+Where you ARE.
+   - *"I'm exhausted."*
+   - *"I'm angry at You."*
+   - *"I don't know if I believe anymore."*
+   - *"I'm terrified about [specific thing]."*
+   - *"I feel nothing."*

+2. **"This is what I need..."** - Ask honestly.
+No spiritualizing.
+What do you actually need?
+   - *"I need this situation to change."*
+   - *"I need to feel something besides numb."*
+   - *"I need help with my daughter."*
+   - *"I need to know You're real."*
+   - *"I need rest."*

+3. **"I'm willing to..."** - What are you willing to do?
+Even if it's small.
+   - *"I'm willing to show up tomorrow and try again."*
+   - *"I'm willing to be honest instead of hiding."*
+   - *"I'm willing to ask for help."*
+   - *"I'm willing to keep talking to You even though I'm angry."*
+   - *"I'm willing to trust You with this one thing."*

+That's it.
+No closing formula required.
+No "amen" if it doesn't feel right.
+Just honest conversation.

+**This Week:**

+Try this practice for 7 days.
+Keep it simple.
+Keep it honest.
+Don't perform.
+Don't pretend.

+At the end of the week, notice:
+- Did anything shift?
+- Did honesty feel different from religious performance?
+- Did you sense anything—even faintly—listening?

+Remember: You're not trying to pray "correctly."
+You're learning to bring your real self instead of your edited self.
+That's swamp prayer.
+And it's the kind that gets heard.

+---
 ## Closing Image

 You're still in the swamp.
 Water still dark.
 Way out still unclear.
 But you've cried out.
 And discovered something profound: you're not alone.